Palmidence/Rules/en.md

 ### E. Forum Rules

-1. Do not create topics or posts that provoke or insult other people or groups.
-Any content that includes rudeness, harassment, mocking or public shaming will be archived and further punishments may be issued.
-2. Do not encourage "flame wars" or other inflammatory discussions.
-3. Comments about certain events that could be seen as offensive or inappropriate by any individual or group are not tolerated.
+1. Comments about certain events that could be seen as offensive or inappropriate by any individual or group are not tolerated.
-4. Stay on topic in discussions.
+2. Stay on topic in discussions.
 Posts not relating to the topic will be deleted without hesitation.
 The staff team reserves the right to lock or archive topics which include:
     - Spam posts
     - Unnecessary bumps, micro-posting or comments that do not contribute to the topic
     - Arguments with the intention of humiliating or casting bad light on certain individuals or groups

-5. Bumping topics is highly discouraged.
-If you believe a topic has not received the popularity you had hoped, you may bump the post with updates or new ideas that pertain to the topic.
-6. Inappropriate images and links, as mentioned in §A.2, will not be tolerated.
-7. Posts that discuss details regarding other Minecraft servers is not allowed.
-Certain sections of these posts may be obscured if the post exhibits any text that could be considered advertising.
-8. Titles should be formatted properly and directly relate to the topic you wish to discuss.
-Staff members reserve the right to modify any misleading, inaccurate or objectionable titles to create an easier and more streamline experience for users.
+3. Titles should be formatted properly and directly relate to the topic you wish to discuss.
-9. Discussions surrounding personal updates, accomplishments or events is frowned upon as they are meant to be inclusive rather than oriented around a single person.
+4. Discussions surrounding personal updates, accomplishments or events is frowned upon as they are meant to be inclusive rather than oriented around a single person.
 Punishments for this will only be distributed in the event that a user continuously uses the forums for this purpose alone.
-10. Do not create topics or posts that mislead or trick other users.

 ### F. Other